maximbilan/iOS-Swift-Drawing-App/README.md

 }
 </pre>

-In <i>touchesMoved</i> function, add point to bezier path, increment point counter and if point counter equals point limit, than render bezier path to <i>UIImage</i> and reset bezier path.
+In <i>touchesMoved</i> function, add a point to the bezier path, increment the point counter and if the point counter equals a point limit, than render the bezier path to <i>UIImage</i> and reset the bezier path.
 And update the screen.

 <pre>
 override func touchesMoved(touches: Set<NSObject>, withEvent event: UIEvent) {